-Ground Water Discharge Permit UGW230003 was issued to PacifiCorp in 2004, with a subsequent renewal in 2009.
+Ground Water Discharge Permit UGW230003 was issued to PacifiCorp in 2004, with subsequent renewals in 2009 and 2015.
 This permit is being renewed for a five year term to authorize the operation of an evaporation pond.
-This facility is in compliance with applicable ground water discharge permit rules.

 PacifiCorp operates the Currant Creek Power Plant (CCPP) in Juab County, Utah.
 CCPP is situated on 240 acres located 1 mile west of Mona, Utah.
 This facility is located in portions of Sections 25 and 26, T11S, R1W, SLBM, Utah.
 CCPP is a natural gas-fired power plant with integrated transmission facilities.
 CCPP employs state-of-the-art technology, including F-class high efficiency combustion turbines operated in combined-cycle mode.
 CCPP also employs dry cooling technology for steam condensing.